 For the XR aspect, I see Unity as the platform of choice.
 The Unity as a library concept allows developers to add the XR part to the native code of the mobile business app.
-The XR part consists of the VisionLib SDK for Unity and the SAP software component Smart Asset Plugin for Unity.
-The Smart Asset Plugin loads Unity asset bundles with the 3D model and the tracking parameters from the XR Cloud into the app’s Unity runtime.
-This on-demand approach is beneficial not only for users, but also for developers.
-It reduces the turnaround time required for making changes in a model visible in the app.
-The developer no longer needs to recompile the application whenever there’s a change in a tracking parameter or model.
+The XR part consists of the VisionLib SDK for Unity and the SAP software component SAP Enterprise Product Development (EPD) Plugin for Unity.
+The EPD Plugin streams the 3D visualization from SAP Enterprise Product Development into the app’s Unity runtime.

 For the business aspect, we’ve used the SAP Business Technology Platform (SAP BTP) SDK for iOS from SAP Mobile Services.
 SAP Mobile Services offers a large variety of security functions, offline OData synchronization, and seamless integration with back-end systems.
-For instance, the XR in the app doesn’t communicate directly with the XR Cloud.
-Instead, it addresses the SAP Mobile Services back-end, which reroutes the request to the right XR Cloud tenant.
+For instance, the XR in the app doesn’t communicate directly with SAP Enterprise Product Development.
+Instead, it addresses the SAP Mobile Services back-end, which reroutes the request to the right SAP Enterprise Product Development tenant.

 As a result of this tool selection, development of the app took only about 6 weeks from design to final presentation.

-Why the XR Cloud is a software as a service (SaaS)
+Why SAP Enterprise Product Development is a software as a service (SaaS)

 The service technician needs to make inspections at various sites, which also requires various 3D models.
 For the currently relevant model to be loaded on the device when the inspection occurs, a cloud solution is required.
 The cloud solution must be able to connect to any ERP back-end, either SAP ERP SAP S/4HANA or third-party ERP systems.
-The XR Cloud – built as a cloud native solution with the SAP Business Technology Platform – fulfills these requirements.
+SAP Enterprise Product Development – built as a cloud native solution with the SAP Business Technology Platform – fulfills these requirements.